SeedSigner/seedsigner/README.md

 * WiFi settings (only necessary for the option #1 setup above)

 Exit and reboot when prompted within the raspi-config interface.

+2. If you want to configure the hardware on another machine, insert the MicroSD card into that machine, and navigate to the /boot directory, which should be accessible in any OS.
+    * Edit the file called `config.txt`, and replace all its contents with the content from the file [here](docs/example-config.txt)

 Install these dependencies:
 ```